bioAI-Oslo/RegDNNs/README.md

 ## Part Three: Exploring Jacobian and SVB Regularization
 After doing a lot of testing, I was ready to face the problem of generalization and robustness in models head on.
 For this part I train LeNet models on MNIST, DDNet models on CIFAR10 and ResNet18 models on CIFAR100.
 For MNIST and CIFAR10 I train models with dropout regularization and no, l2, jacobian and svb regularization.
 I also train models without any regularization, and with jacobian regularization without dropout.
 For the ResNet18 models I use ResNet18 from torchvision which comes without dropout, so I only train four models: no, l2, jacobian and svb regularization, all without dropout.

 I started by reproducing most of Hoffman 2019, and using the Singular Value Bounding regularization scheme from Jia 2019.
 I trained models for MNIST and CIFAR10 as described in Hoffman 2019.
 I also implemented decision boundary visualization, and introduced isotropic and anisotropic total variation as a measure of ruggedness in plots of decision boundaries.
 Lastly, I attack the models using FGSM and PGD attacks.
 The results and plots can be found in the results and visualization notebooks for each dataset.

-The key takeaways from my investigations were:
-## TODO

-If I were to continue working on the project, I would:
-* Train larger models on larger datasets (for example ImageNet)
-* Try to control for overfitting (partly by the point above, finding models/datasets where the model cannot overfit everything to solve the problem)
-* Investigate more the correlations between total variation measures and decision boundaries, and between decision boundaries and model performance
-* Implement standard deviation around the graphs in the plots of model performance against adverserial attacks

 The following is a more detailed description of the problem, and techniques used in this part in terms of implementation and what they show, as well as motivation for why I used them.

 ### Problem Description